The goal and objective of the project

 Duration: 37 months

-Budget: 1 100 000 EUR
+Funding: 1 100 000 EUR

 Donor: Austrian Development Cooperation

-Contact Person: Ms Ani Dallakyan, Senior Project Officer
+Contact person: Ms Ani Dallakyan, Senior Project Officer

 • Active and substantive participation of communities and civil society in policy development and local governance processes is ensured.